s1krace/risker/README.md

 # Risker by Race - Your Peacekeeper 🛡️

-## Tired of annoying pop-ups and sneaky affiliate links?
-You've come to the right place! 👋
+## Cleaner Browsing Awaits! 👋

-Risker by Race is a lightweight Chrome extension designed to declutter your web experience by automatically removing those pesky risk/warning reminders and sanitizing URLs from affiliate tracking codes.
-Enjoy a cleaner, faster, and more focused browsing session without the unnecessary noise.
+Tired of annoying pop-ups and sneaky affiliate links?
+Risker by Race is your solution!
+This lightweight Chrome extension automatically removes risk/warning reminders and cleans URLs of affiliate tracking codes, giving you a cleaner, faster browsing experience.

 ## ✨ Key Features

-* **Automatic Risk Reminder Removal:** Bid farewell to intrusive pop-ups on supported sites that interrupt your flow.
+* **Automatic Risk Reminder Removal:** No more intrusive pop-ups on supported sites.
-* **Affiliate Link Sanitization:** Say goodbye to long, cluttered URLs filled with tracking parameters.
-Get straight to the content you want.
+* **Affiliate Link Sanitization:** Clean, straightforward URLs without tracking parameters.
-* **Subtle Notifications:** When an action is taken, you'll receive a discreet, terminal-style notification to keep you informed without being disruptive.
+* **Subtle Notifications:** Discreet, terminal-style notifications keep you informed without disruption.
-* **Lightweight & Efficient:** Runs quietly in the background without slowing down your browser.
+* **Lightweight & Efficient:** Runs quietly in the background, keeping your browser fast.
-* **Privacy-Focused:** We don't track your browsing data.
-This extension operates locally on your browser.
+* **Privacy-Focused:** No tracking of your browsing data.
+Operates locally on your browser.

 ## 🎯 Supported Websites

-Risker by Race currently targets the following websites for risk reminder removal:
+Risker by Race currently targets:

 * `cnfans.com`
 * `2024.cnfans.com`